inartov555/user_hub_web_app/README.md

 - **OpenAPI JSON:** http://localhost:8000/api/schema/
 - **Frontend:** depends on your setup (Nginx or `npm run dev`); see below.

-> The provided `run_web_site.sh` can set up a local workspace and run everything end‑to‑end with sane defaults.

 ---

 ## 🔑 Admin credentials (dev)